 I know as a naturopath that when you can see skin results, good things are happening with the gut & liver too – skin is just the organ you can actually see from the outside, often a great reflection of what is going on with the internal organs.
 And energy – that is one of your main indicators of health & vitality, so skin, gut & energy improvements = overall good news.

-Fast forward to 2015 when goodMix launched PondWater – I was so much of a green fan that I had to make my own!
+Fast forward to 2015 when goodMix launched our first greens powder which we called Pondwater (I know – what were we thinking?!) – I was so much of a green fan that I had to make my own!
 I knew that almost nobody really gets enough greens, & that everybody looks & feels better when they add more in…but I’d also seen some great gut results with Aloe Vera & read about some trials with type 2 diabetics / metabolic syndrome.
-So I thought, given that we have so many ‘gut’ customers, many who are insulin resistant / needing some metabolism & blood sugar support, a greens plus aloe powder was a good idea to kill 2 birds with 1 stone.
+So I thought, given that we have so many ‘gut’ customers, many who are insulin-resistant or needing some metabolism & blood sugar support.
+A greens plus aloe powder was a good idea to kill 2 birds with 1 stone.

 Cordial & water.

 Another yummy sweet option, with a bit of fizz & the added benefits of probiotics.
 You can call this brew ‘Frobscottle’ (from the BFG book / movie) for kids!
-Use whatever flavour they like most, & add small amounts to begin with.
+Use whatever flavour they like most, & add small amounts of greens powder begin with.

 Pineapple juice & water with ice

-Half / half cheap pineapple juice & water – freshly juiced is obviously best, but use whatever works to start you off, & this is easy, esp if you’re trying to get multiple kids onto it & there may be wastage!
-Once again, use only for the greens, juice is not something I’d normally recommend you buy!
+Half / half cheap pineapple juice & water – freshly juiced is obviously best, but use whatever works to start you off, & this is easy, especially if you’re trying to get multiple kids onto it & there may be wastage!
+Once again, use only for the greens as juice is not something I’d normally recommend you buy!